yanfonseca/statistics_python/README.md

 #### Histogram

 * Bins
-  Square root of number of samples.
+  Commom rule is the Square root of number of samples.

 #### ECDF - Empirical cumulative distribution function